Show Me the Meaning of Being Lonely: Accolades

-"Show Me the Meaning of Being Lonely" was nominated for a Grammy award on the 43rd ceremony for Best Pop Performance by a Duo or Group with Vocals, but lost it to Steely Dan's "Cousin Dupree".
+"Show Me the Meaning of Being Lonely" was nominated for a Grammy Award at the 43rd Annual Grammy Awards for Best Pop Performance by a Duo or Group with Vocals, but lost to Steely Dan's "Cousin Dupree."
 Emily Exton of VH1 placed the song at number seven on their "20 Backstreet Boys Songs" list, writing that the song is "a more mature sound that showcased Kevin’s vocals instead of mostly his dark and mysterious looks.
-Here the Boys tackle grief surprisingly well, without pouring on too much schmaltz or over-complicating things."
+Here, the Boys tackle grief surprisingly well, without pouring on too much schmaltz or over-complicating things."
 Danielle Sweeney of The Celebrity Cafe also placed it at number seven on her "Top 10 Backstreet Boys Songs", writing that, "it's their most emotional song, containing the lyrics, 'how can it be you’re asking me to feel the things you never show?'.
 Deep, guys."

 Music video

 Background

 The music video for "Show Me the Meaning of Being Lonely" was directed by Stuart Gosling in Los Angeles from December 11–12, 1999, following the 1999 Billboard Music Awards.
-It follows each of the band members separately in a sad story, until they unite during the instrumental break and final choruses.
+It follows each band member separately in a sad story until they unite during the instrumental break and final choruses.
 The video, somewhat darker in tone than any of the band's previous releases, touches on several of the band's real-life issues.
 Brian Littrell had undergone open heart surgery the previous year for a defect he has had since birth.
-AJ McLean is shown holding a picture of a girlfriend which is dedicated to a dear friend of his who died in a car accident.
-The video also uses footage that represents Kevin Richardson and his deceased father.
-Nick Carter's scene sees him save a woman to represent the fan who almost got run over by a bus.
-The woman who Howie Dorough sees represents his sister, who died a year earlier of the disease lupus.
-Additionally, the bus that McLean rides is marked for "Denniz Street", and is driven by an actor who resembles Denniz PoP (who died in 1998 and produced some Backstreet Boys tracks, besides being the mentor of the song's producer Max Martin).
+AJ McLean is shown holding a picture of a girlfriend, which is dedicated to a dear friend of his who died in a car accident.
+The video also uses footage that represents Kevin Richardson and his deceased father Jerald Richardson.
+Nick Carter's scene sees him save a woman to represent a fan who almost got run over by a bus.
+The woman who Howie Dorough sees represents his sister Caroline Dorough, who died a year earlier of the disease lupus.
+Additionally, the bus that McLean rides is marked for "Denniz Street," and is driven by an actor who resembles Denniz Pop (who died in 1998 and produced some Backstreet Boys tracks, besides being the mentor of the song's producer Max Martin).
 An alternate version of the video was dedicated in his honor.